dd-pardal/gamma-archiver/README.md

 ### Logging

+All logs are sent to standard error.
+There are 5 logging levels:

+- `error`: unexpected events requiring immediate user attention
+- `warning`: events that can cause problems (i.e. events that cause the database to become out of sync)
+- `info`: relevant informative messages
+- `verbose`: less relevant informative messages
+- `debug`: most data sent to and received from Discord and all operations performed on the database; rarely useful except for debugging the archiver

-There are 5 logging levels: `error`, `warning`, `info`, `verbose` and `debug`.
-You can set the max level using the `--log` option.
+You can set the maximum level using the `--log` option.
 For example, `--log verbose` makes the program will log all `error`, `warning`, `info` and `verbose` messages, but not `debug` ones.
-The default max level is `info`, which is rather quiet.
+The default maximum level is `info`, which is rather quiet.
 If you want to see what the archiver is doing, use `--log verbose`.
-The `debug` level shows most data sent to and received from Discord and the operations performed on the database; it is rarely useful except for debugging the archiver.

 ## Searching

-There's also a program that allows you to search messages in the database.
+There’s also a program that allows you to search messages in the database.
 You can use it both while the archiver is running and when it is not.

 Usage: